TrevorPilley/phone-number-parser/README.md

 - The ISO code for the United Kingdom is 'GB' rather than 'UK'.
 - Geographically assigned numbers in France are currently only within the top level geographic zones (01 Île-de-France, 02 Nord-Ouest, 03 Nord-Est, 04 Sud-Est and 05 Sud-Ouest).
 - Where possible, the geographic area name is in the language/locality of the country for the phone number (e.g. for an Italian phone number assigned to Florence, the geographic area will be set to `Firenze`.
+- Within the North American Numbering Plan (covering all countries with the calling code +1), mobile numbers are geographically assigned and cannot be determined separately from landlines.

 ## References for number data